WMD-group/xtalmet/README.md

 The **xtalmet** package offers a variety of distance functions for comparing crystal structures.
 These include both binary and continuous as well as compositional and structural functions.
-It also enables you to evaluate a set of crystals using uniqueness and novelty metrics derived from these distances.
+It also enables you to evaluate a set of crystals using uniqueness, novelty, and VSUN (Validity, Stability, Uniqueness, Novelty) metrics derived from these distances.

 - Documentation: https://wmd-group.github.io/xtalmet/
 - Examples: https://github.com/WMD-group/xtalmet/examples